 AILA provides a series of 12 charts comparing President Biden’s accomplishments 100 days after entering office with the comprehensive recommendations AILA presented to the president.View All

 AILALink puts an entire immigration law library at your fingertips!
 Search the AILALink database for all your practice needs—statutes, regs, case law, agency guidance, publications, and more.

-SAN DIEGO, CA - The American Immigration Lawyers Association (AILA) will award United We Dream with the 2011 Advocacy Award for the group's outstanding efforts in support of positive immigration legislation, specifically the DREAM Act.
-Representatives from the organization will receive the award on June 16, 2011, during AILA's Annual Conference to be held in San Diego, CA.
+NASHVILLE, TN - The American Immigration Lawyers Association (AILA) will award Kenneth (Ken) Schmitt with the 2012 Advocacy Award for his outstanding efforts in support of AILA's legislative agenda.
+He will receive the award today during AILA's Annual Conference in Nashville, TN.

 The American Immigration Lawyers Association is the national association of immigration lawyers established to promote justice, advocate for fair and reasonable immigration law and policy, advance the quality of immigration and nationality law and practice, and enhance the professional development of its members.

 AILA.org should not be relied upon as the exclusive source for your legal research.
 Nothing on AILA.org constitutes legal advice, and information on AILA.org is not a substitute for independent legal advice based on a thorough review and analysis of the facts of each individual case, and independent research based on statutory and regulatory authorities, case law, policy guidance, and for procedural issues, federal government websites.